 Well, we talked a bit about it already with where to find whole food.
 I want to add that choosing the cleanest meat, milk, and fish products is very important.
 Is it ethically raised?
 What is it eating? is it organic?
 Ensuring this is critical to our food’s quality of vitamins and minerals in our food.

 What foods have the highest levels of B12

 - Fortified nutritional yeast (good source of protein)

 I don’t recommend this for vegans or non-vegans because fortified food tends to be not clean of added sugars or chemicals.
 Overall health, it is not good to eat fortified food… I would rather see a vegan eat a whole food nutrient-dense diet and then get their B12 from supplements.
 This way, you know where and what supplements you are ingesting.

 Whole food supplements fist like:

-One more note: B12 is very important for pregnant woman: B12 helps the nervous system and prevents spinal bifida, and other central and nervous system disorders.
+One more note: B12 is very important for pregnant women: B12 helps the nervous system and prevents spinal Bifida, and other central and nervous system disorders.